 CLC will use Seesaw as their learning management platform.

 POP realigned roles and responsibilities of staff members.
-Teams for grades K-2 and 3-4 have been assembled to deliver eLearning instruction.
+An eLearning teacher has been assigned to each grade level for grades K-4 to deliver virtual instruction.

 Lower School students will be grouped with their grade level eLearning classmates.
-They will have their own homeroom with an assigned online teacher or team of teachers who will teach live lessons as well as provide independent work.
+They will have their own homeroom with an assigned online teacher who will teach live lessons as well as provide independent work.

 Lower School students will use Seesaw as their learning management platform.